erewhon/reactive-web-presentation/presentation/presentation.md

 Ok, so that's boring.
 It doesn't do anything.

+Actually, it does some simple validation thanks to HTML5.

-Not very composable.
+Also, it isn't very composable.

 Very very simple.
 Honestly, almost no styling.
 I could have added bootstrap.
 But decided not to.

 </aside>